carsonwlee/HJ_Lift_Calculator/README.md

 # HondaJet Lift Increase Calculator

 ## Overview
 The HondaJet Lift Increase Calculator is a web-based tool designed to help pilots understand the relationship between aircraft speed and lift during approach and landing phases.
-This calculator specifically focuses on the HondaJet aircraft and provides insights into how different approach speeds affect the total lift generated.
+This calculator specifically focuses on the HondaJet aircraft and provides insights into how different approach speeds affect the total possible lift generated.

 ## Features
 - Calculate Minimum Flying Speed based on landing weight